bnomei/kirby-nitro/README.md

 $value = nitro()->cache()->getOrSet('mykey', fn() => 'value');
 ```

+> [!ATTENTION]
+> Since the Nitro cache is fully loaded with every request I would not advise to store too many big chunks of
+> data (like HTML output or when having too many models in total).

 ## Using the Cache Driver in Kirby

 You can also use the singe-file-based cache of Nitro as a **cache driver** for Kirby.
 This will allow you to use it for
 caching of other extensions in Kirby.

+> [!NOTE]
-I would highly recommend to use it for Kirby's UUID cache.
+> I would highly recommend to use the Nitro cache for Kirby's UUID cache.

 **site/config/config.php**